 In the past, becoming an employer of choice was considered more of a private-sector goal, but in today’s competitive hiring market, public sector organizations are realizing that it needs to be a priority for them as well.

-In a Q&A discussion that was part of the UKG’s 2022 Industry Insights event, UKG Public Sector Principal Knickeita Vassell Bullock sat down with a panel of industry thought leaders to discuss the importance of becoming more competitive when it comes to hiring and retaining employees, ensuring your organization’s culture is inclusive and supportive, and making your mission one that employees can believe in.
-View the full webinar recording.
+In a Q&A discussion during UKG’s 2022 Industry Insights event, a panel of industry thought leaders discuss the importance of becoming more competitive when it comes to hiring and retaining employees, ensuring your organization’s culture is inclusive and supportive, and making your mission one that employees can believe in.

 5. Staying nimble in government IT